Apfarid/React-Project/README.md

 # README #

-Authentication UI
+React Boilerplate

 ### What is this repository for? ###

-Authentication UI for Extras Authentication flow.
+React Boilerplate.
 This provides a unique way to input username and password information and do the request to the server

 ### How do I get set up? ###

-* Summary of set up
+* Run `npm install`

+To run the project
+* Run `npm run start`

+To Build project on production
+* Run `npm run build:prod`

 ### Contribution guidelines ###

-* Writing tests
-* Code review
-* Other guidelines
+* Follow git flow to create PR for develop branch

 ### Who do I talk to? ###

-* This repository is owned by Julian Arana (julianarana@gmail.com)
+This repository is owned by
+* Anderson Palacio
+* Sergio Escobar
-* @julianarana
+* Julián Arana (@julianarana)